Bruck1701/Bruck1701/README.md

 ### Hi there 👋

 My name is Bruno Kümmel, a Digital Nomad/Developer currently living in Windhoek/Namibia 🏜️ .
 I am an Open Source enthusiast always looking for new learning opportunities!
-Thoughout the years, my work experience has been quite diverse: salesman, police officer, teacher, and developer on a 'secret' government ~lair~ lab 😅!
+Throughout the years, my work experience has been quite diverse: salesman, police officer, teacher, and developer on a 'secret' government ~lair~ lab 😅!
 <br><br>
 I have a comfortable knowledge of Python, SQL, some Machine Learning libraries, and AWS services (I am a certified AWS Solutions Architect, studying for the Developer Associate Certification).
 In my tech career I have mostly worked as a Backend developer and SysAdmin.
 Now my goal is to level up to become a Full-Stack Developer, learning Ruby on Rails and ReactJS as my first steps into this new Realm.